-One of the many unfortunate consequences of the coronavirus pandemic is the drop in migration to Australia.
+One of the many unfortunate consequences of the coronavirus pandemic is the drop in inbound migration to Australia.
 The number of migrants is not quite zero, but for the time being, migration to Australia will remain very difficult whilst the strict lockdown measures remain in place.
 If you have been dreaming of migrating to Australia, you may feel things are difficult.
 That does not mean it will stay this way forever.
-2020 can be a great time to get in touch with a migration agency like us and prepare your documents for the day when Australia opens its borders again.
+Now can still be a great time to get in touch with a migration law firm like us and find a solution to your visa conundrum.

-Can I Migrate to Australia in 2020?As of August 2020, it would appear that chances are slim for the time being.
-Migration to Australia is not expected to pick up again until the pandemic subsides.
-When that may happen is really anyone’s guess, however, the government has been clear in saying that protecting the health of Australians takes precedence over everything else, including migration.
+Whilst much of the migration system is in flux, opportunities for success remain.
+Migration to Australia will pick up again, but when that may happen is really anyone’s guess.
+Ultimately though, the government has been clear in saying that protecting the health of Australians takes precedence over everything else, including migration.

-What Can We Expect Going Forward?Whenever the lockdown measures begin to ease and borders open up again to international travel and migration, one thing’s clear: migrants will be in huge demand.
-In fact, the Australian Government has stated that the economic recovery will be shaped in large part by immigration.
+Once borders open up again to international travel and migration, one thing’s clear: migrants will be in huge demand, with the Australian Government stating that the country’s economic recovery will be shaped in large part by immigration.

 - 108,682 skilled worker visas;

 Nobody knows when migration to Australia will return to normal again, but for the time being, it is a great idea to do your homework and plan for a brighter future.
 Consult as many resources as possible to learn more about how to apply for a visa to Australia and use your time to consult a migration expert to begin preparing your application well in advance.